 As part of my degree, I participated in two panels at the PAX Gaming Festival.
 Using my presentation skills, I gained from my arts classes, I presented the history of video games in certain parts of the world.
 The biggest takeaway: take advantage of the industry contacts the lecturers at Swinburne have.
 It'll help you get the foot in the door for future work or projects.

-Bachelor of Arts / Bachelor of Science (majors in Cinema and Screen Studies, and Applied Mathematics)
+Bachelor of Arts / Bachelor of Science (majors in Cinema and Screen Studies (now available as Screen Studies and Popular Culture), and Applied Mathematics)

 At Swinburne scholarships are about providing opportunity, promoting equity and recognising excellence and achievement.
 Scholarships are available for both commencing and current students.